 He cannot survive in the wild, even though he thinks otherwise and is one of Christine’s education ambassadors.

-intoBirds is quite fond of this beautiful owl and sponsored Magma in 2019 to pay for his food expenses.
+intoBirds is quite fond of this beautiful owl and sponsor Magma’s food and medical expenses each year.

-And he’d thank intoBirds for sponsoring his food bill for the year.
+And he’d thank intoBirds for sponsoring his food and medical bills.

 Ember – Female Red-phased Eastern Screech Owl

 Ember is an Eastern Screech Owl that came to Christine’s Critters from the Roaring Brook Nature Center.

 The owl is the victim of a car strike, losing her left eye and cannot survive in the wild.

 If this rehabbed bird of prey could talk, Ember would tell people enough with throwing garbage into the environment.
 This bird paid the ultimate price losing her beautiful eye.